-Penn State’s City Semester Pittsburgh program gives students the opportunity to spend an entire semester in the City of Pittsburgh, living in the downtown’s golden triangle, studying urban sustainability, interning with a local partner, and making valuable connections to community leaders and potential future employers.
+Penn State’s City Semester Pittsburgh program gives students the opportunity to spend an entire semester studying urban sustainability, interning virtually or in-person with a Pittsburgh partner, and making valuable connections to community leaders and potential future employers.
 City Semester students will be active participants in Penn State’s efforts that align with the United Nations Sustainable Development Goals to improve quality of life in metropolitan areas.

 The program is offered in the spring, summer, and fall semesters.

-- Community internship — City Semester students are placed with a prominent community partner to complete an embedded field experience.
+- Community internship — City Semester students are placed with a prominent community partner to complete a virtual or in-person field experience.
 This internship is typically 20 hours per week but can be tailored to meet specific academic program requirements.
 Students are matched with community partners based on placement preferences, career interests, and applicable skills.

-- Urban sustainability course — Participants are enrolled in a 3-credit course on urban sustainability taught at the Penn State Center Pittsburgh.
-The course shares the relevance of sustainability across all disciplines and features readings and videos, prominent guest speakers, and engaging field trips to build on students’ internship experiences.
+- Urban sustainability course — Participants are enrolled in a 3-credit course on urban sustainability.
+The course shares the relevance of sustainability across all disciplines and features readings and videos, prominent guest speakers, and virtual field trips to build on students’ internship experiences.

 - Additional course work — City Semester students can round out their semester by taking additional online courses or participating in independent study to fulfill their major or minor requirements.

-- Pittsburgh life — One of the most livable cities in the United States, Pittsburgh is known internationally for its leadership in addressing issues of urban sustainability and resiliency and is the perfect place for students to make an impact.
+- Pittsburgh life — Due to the COVID-19 pandemic, students are not required to live in Pittsburgh to participate in City Semester and can complete the program requirements entirely online.
+The program is still solidly anchored in the Pittsburgh lifestyle and leverages the fact that Pittsburgh is known internationally for its leadership in addressing issues of urban sustainability and resiliency and is the perfect place for students to make an impact.
 Learn more about living and working in Pittsburgh.

 Who can apply